 Physical activity programs improve health and the quality of life, but excessive or exhaustive exercise exposure can lead to negative side effects, with one of the most recently recognized being possible fertility issues in both females and males when training load is elevated and intense, though this is not universally recognized.

 Physical activity (exercise) could exert beneficial or detrimental effects depending on the several inherent exercise regimen parameters: type, intensity, volume, objective, or organization.
-Regrettably, there is still lack of consensus on these effects.
+Regrettably, there is still a lack of consensus on these effects.

 Recently a European study group performed a 16-week aerobic training program in a treadmill, three sessions per week, consisting of a warm-up (10-15 minutes), 35-50 minutes treadmill exercise (increasing five minutes per four weeks) at a work intensity of 50-65% of peak heart rate (increasing a 5% per four weeks) and cooling-down (5-10 minutes).
 Favorable improvements in semen parameters, sperm DNA integrity and pregnancy rate were noted in this cohort of infertile patients.